jasondbaker/infrastructure-class/README.md

 Let me be completely transparent.
 I've never developed educational curriculum before and I didn't follow any particular methodology when creating this course.
 I created the kind of class that I'd like to take.

 The curriculum is based around a process of exploration and hands-on learning.
 Students are presented with a few theories and best practices, and then we dive straight into implementation.
-We will learn by doing.
+We learn by doing.
 My hope is that an appreciation for DevOps practices will emerge as students progress through the course.

 I'm treating this curriculum as a grand experiment and hope to receive fast feedback from students.
 I expect to make meaningful changes in future months based on student and peer critiques.